Vidi0/scratch-io/docs/wharf/patch.md

 ## Patch Operations Loop

-At this point, the patch operations start.
+At this point, the patch operations begin.
 Each header indicates the file index in the new container to patch and the algorithm used for patching it.

 ### Rsync Patching